-In 2011, Conde et al. conducted a study aimed at estimating the total number of species in the world held in captivity and in order to do that they used the database from the International Species Information System (ISIS) – the most comprehensive database on zoos and aquariums in the world.
-They obtained the threat category of each species from the database and it turns out that ISIS zoos hold nearly 15% of the total IUCN threatened species in the world.
+In 2011, Conde et al. conducted a study aimed at estimating the total number of species in the world held in captivity and in order to do that they used the database from the International Species Information System (ISIS) (now called Species360) – the most comprehensive database on zoos and aquariums in the world.
+They obtained the threat category of each species from the database and it turns out that ISIS zoos hold nearly 15 per cent of the total IUCN threatened species in the world.
 However, the drawback here is that most ISIS zoos are concentrated in the temperate regions whereas most threatened species are tropical.
 Clearly there is a mismatch between the areas where the captive populations are held and their native ranges/habitats.
 Unfortunately, there are still large parts of the world with high biodiversity value whose zoos are not represented in the global zoo network.

 Zoos do a lot for conservation.
 There are dedicated species survival programs which have helped species come out from the brink of extinction, good examples of that being the black-footed ferrets, the red wolves, the Przewalski’s wild horse, and the California condors.
 After 10 years of working to strengthen the population of the endangered California condor, Los Angeles Zoo and San Diego Zoo, were able to rebuild a population of fewer than two dozen birds to around 170.
 Successful breeding programs brought the Pere David’s deer back from extinction.
 Though this Asian deer became extinct in the wild, Chinese and European zoo programs enabled four of these deer to be released back into the wild in 1985, where they are now self-sustaining.
 These are just a few examples.
 The World Association of Zoos and Aquarium (WAZA)’s members are spending nearly US$ 350 million per year on conservation projects in the wild, making WAZA the third largest contributor to conservation in the world.